 What is Co-Design?

 Co-Design VERSUS Action Research

 Those familiar with social sciences research might draw parallels between co-design and action research – both of which emphasize learning by doing and can support community development.
 While co-design can be particularly useful at the ‘do’ phase of action research, it does not always involve research ambitions (though it can), and is therefore more outcomes focused.
 As a design process, its roots are in design theory, and it therefore employs abductive design-based methods.

-When is CoDesign Appropriate?
+When is Co-Design Appropriate?

-• Your problem isn’t yet clearly defined
+• Your problem isn’t yet clearly defined or is contested

 • Your solution or approach isn’t working and you don’t know why

-• Many stakeholders are involved
+• Many stakeholders or teams are involved

 Co-Design & Equity